-Health Technology Programs Competitive Selection Process Information
+Health Science Programs Competitive Selection Process Information

 Central Georgia Technical College's Health Technology programs are competitive in their acceptance and progression.
 Considerations for acceptance may include cumulative admission testing, grade point average (GPA) and aptitude testing.